 The Medical Interpreter’s Official Role…

 Having medical interpreters on call is crucial for helping patients with limited English ability.
 However, interpreting shows the difference between the skills from active participants in a communicative moment and those used for static translation.
 And medical interpreting has a specific set of concerns: what if someone’s health—or even life—is at immediate risk?
 As with any aspect of the medical field, the last thing anyone wants is a measure of uncertainty.

 For these reasons, certified medical interpreters are always preferable to an untrained person who happens to speak the needed language.
 (Another common situation, that you should avoid; when they use as an intermediary a child or other relative with some English is enlisted to serve as go-between.)

 They are familiar not only with medical terms, but also how to handle everything from doctor–patient privacy to family interactions.
 Even healthcare professionals who do possess language skills often cannot simplify concepts for laypeople across language boundaries as effectively.
 And beyond conveying information and putting patients in a stressful situation at ease, there are legal and ethical implications.

 Also, healthcare providers risk malpractice lawsuits; or other problems when their patients do not know what’s going on.
 So, the benefit of hiring a qualified medical interpreter far outweighs the cost that might result from not having one.

 …and Everything Else They Do

-On paper, an interpreter’s goal is simply for the doctor and patient to understand each other as fully as possible.
+On paper, an medical interpreter’s goal is simply for the doctor and patient to understand each other as fully as possible.
 But for patients with limited English, the medical setting can be doubly terrifying.